Breathometer: FTC complaint and product refunds

 In 2017, an inquiry by the FTC resulted in a settlement with the company.
 The FTC charged that the company knew the product frequently underreported BAC levels and knowingly made false marketing claims of accuracy.
 The app was shut down and customers were required to be notified and offered full refunds.
 According to the complaint, sales of Original and Breeze totaled $5.1 million.
-Following the FTC controversy, Mark Cuban called Breathometer the "worst execution" in the history of Shark Tank, blaming the founder's mismanagement of funds.
+Following the FTC controversy, Mark Cuban called Breathometer the "worst execution" in the history of Shark Tank, blaming the founder's mismanagement of funds and being perceived to go on expensive vacations rather than working.

 Products

 The Breathometer

 The Breathometer was a small device that plugged into the audio jack of a smartphone, coupled with a dedicated app that reads the user's blood alcohol content (BAC).
 The app utilized the smartphone to provide the processing power, which allowed the device to be small enough to fit on a standard keychain.
 If the user's BAC level was over the legal limit, the app displayed one-click calls to local taxi services, friends from contact lists living close by, or local hotels.

 Sample beta units were handed out at the 2013 SXSW in Austin, Texas.
 The app was shut down in 2017 as the result of a settlement with the FTC.